Jvanbladel/One_Time_Pad/README.md

 generation.
 This creates a regenerable set of random numbers since it is impossible to create an entirely random number on a computer.

+The encryption is held in a PNG picture and I encourage you to try to figure out how the data is stored.

 Definition of Encryption:
 In cryptography, encryption is the process of encoding a message or information in such a way that only authorized parties can